Kasowitz Wins Attorneys’ Fee Dispute for Pro Bono Clients NYLPI and NYCLU Relating to Disability Class Action

 In its decision, the U.S. District Court for the Eastern District of New York agreed with Kasowitz’s arguments regarding fees for post-judgment monitoring and approved a multi-million dollar fee and costs award to NYLPI and NYCLU, as well as the fees of NYLPI, NYCLU and Kasowitz in preparing the fee application.
 Kasowitz has donated its share of the fee award to NYLPI to support its disabilities rights work.

-The Kasowitz team representing NYLPI and NYCLU pro bono was led by partner David J. Abrams, Chair of the firm’s Pro Bono Committee and a member of the NYLPI Board of Directors, and included associate Deva Roberts.
+The Kasowitz team representing NYLPI and NYCLU pro bono was led by partner David J. Abrams, Chair of the firm’s Pro Bono Committee and a member of the NYLPI Board of Directors.